-Delicious cinnamon iced buns filled with a delicately spiced pumpkin jam.
-If you haven’t tried pumpkin jam before now’s your chance – it really is wonderful and is a great filling for these iced buns.
+Delicious iced cinnamon buns filled with a delicately spiced pumpkin jam.
+If you haven’t tried pumpkin jam before now’s your chance – it really is wonderful and is a great filling for these iced cinnamon buns.

 These are the iced buns that almost never were.
 They are my entry to the final challenge for the Great Bloggers Bake Off 2015 challenge, and the final coincided with a ridiculously busy week with work opportunities and a baby who decided to be awake for several hours in the middle of the night for days on end.
 And then, when I did finally decide to make them I forgot to put the yeast in!
 Luckily I remembered after 10 minutes and kneaded it in and it worked out just fine.
 I followed the Paul Hollywood iced fingers recipe for the dough.

 These iced cinnamon buns were absolutely delicious.
 Both of the older kids loved them – although that could of course be the enormous amount of sugar in the jam!
 And I got a group of friends to taste test them this afternoon – with positive results.
 All in all I’m really pleased with this recipe.